lucaforelli/FYPChatbot/README.md

 * Clone the repository to your local machine:
   * `git clone https://github.com/lucaforelli/FYPChatbot.git`
 * Open the botpress project.
+* navigate to the Project Directory.
+      * Install project dependencies using npm: `npm install`
-* Build and run the program.
+* Build and run the program using the Botpress CLI.

 ## Documentation